 After trying to fill in all the gaps and checking your answers, you can see the complete essay (with all possible correct answers underlined in it) here.

-If you want more information, there’s a much more complete list of transition words on MSU’s website.
+If you want more information, there’s a much more complete list of transition words from MSU.
 For more examples of their use, see the (gap-fill) essay in Conservation Terminology.
 For the less common transitional words used in the Academic Word List, see Linking Words in the AWL.

 Didn't find what you needed?
 Explain what you want in the search box below.
 (For example, cognates, past tense practice, or 'get along with.')
 Click to see the related pages on EnglishHints.